cknduru/jMirror/README.md

 # jMirror
-A Java application to mimic services
+A Java application to mimic services towards Nmap